 Other tips for doing a green tea rinse:

-Be sure to shampoo FIRST to remove all of the dirt and product buildup prior to starting the rinse.
+Before you apply the green tea, be sure to shampoo FIRST to remove all of the dirt and product buildup.
 This will allow the green tea full access to your scalp.

 Do not detangle with the green tea in your hair – the lack of slip can significantly result in more shedding than usual.